alamehan/nice-list/README.md

 * Component Plugin
   * [Interplay](https://www.figma.com/community/plugin/736368164448889527/Interplay) - Imports your design system code repository and lets you design with code components.
   * [Ready Components](https://www.figma.com/community/plugin/830533738628941885/Ready-Components) - Provides ready-made components, can be used in any of the UI design.
+  * [Master](https://www.figma.com/community/plugin/767721682134156281/Master) - Create, attach, clone and move components in a couple of clicks without losing overrides.
+  * [Link to Documentation](https://www.figma.com/community/plugin/748783469068559194/Link-to-Documentation) - Open documentation pages from your components.

 * Text Plugin
   * [Better Font Picker](https://www.figma.com/community/plugin/739922281164562258/Better-Font-Picker) - Helps you select fonts with a preview of how it looks.
   * [Font Scale](https://www.figma.com/community/plugin/741231992144144738/Font-Scale) - Font Scale is a quick tool to generate a harmonious and consistent typography hierarchy.
   * [Font Master](https://www.figma.com/community/plugin/781086314747849337/Font-Master) - Makes it easy to organize your fonts and ensure consistency in your texts.
   * [Typescales](https://www.figma.com/community/plugin/739825414752646970/Typescales) - Quickly generate a simple typescale/modular scale.
 A visual rhythm in font sizes.
+  * [Truncate Lines](https://www.figma.com/community/plugin/856491403215301428/Truncate-Lines) - Limit the numner of lines of text that appear in your design.
   * [Find and Replace](https://www.figma.com/community/plugin/735072959812183643/Find-and-Replace) - Search for texts on your page and replace them just like a text editor.
   * [Substrate for Text](https://www.figma.com/community/plugin/739517744595900126/Substrate-for-text) - Highlight text by adding the cool substrate with this simple plugin.
   * [Arc](https://www.figma.com/community/plugin/762070688792833472/arc) - Curve your text upward, downward or into a circle.
 Adjust the slider and preview the result.